ibm-cloud-docs/containers/best-practices.md

 Make sure that [your `kubectl` CLI](/docs/containers?topic=containers-cli-install) client matches the same Kubernetes version as your cluster server.
 [Kubernetes does not support](https://kubernetes.io/releases/version-skew-policy/){: external} `kubectl` client versions that are 2 or more versions apart from the server version (n +/- 2).

-## Document your environment architectrure
+## Document your environment architecture
 {: #bp-3}

 Maintaining up-to-date documentation and diagrams can help when debugging issues.
 For more information, see [Documenting your environment architecture](/docs/containers?topic=containers-document-environment).